twistedpair/codeship-env-adapter/README.md

 ## What this DOESN'T do

-Make any `codeship-steps.yml` or `codeship-services.yml` files run in GitHub Workflows.
+This action will **NOT** run `codeship-steps.yml` or `codeship-services.yml` files in GitHub Workflows.

 If you want to run step files, run your builds in Codeship.

 ## Trademark Disclaimer
 This action is not endorsed or reviewed by Codeship.
 Use at your own risk.
-The author has not affiliation with Codeship.
+The author has no affiliation with Codeship.

 - "Codeship" and "Codeship Pro" are legal marks of CloudBees, Inc.
 - "GitHub" and "GitHub Workflows" are the legal marks of GitHub, Inc.